patrik1970/angular2-typescript-todo-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+## App description

+This is a todo app.
+You can write new todos.
+You can mark the todos as done when you have finished them.
+You can clear one single todos or you can clear all the completed todos.
+You can choose to view all the todos or only the uncompleted todos or only the completed todos.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.